ChefData/pinterest-data-pipeline545/Walkthrough_part_1_EC2_Kafka_Client.md

 ### Setting up CLASSPATH environment variable

-In order to ensure that the Amazon MSK IAM libraries are easily accessible to the Kafka client, regardless of the location from which commands are executed, the environment variable `CLASSPATH` needs to be setup.
+In order to ensure that the Amazon MSK IAM libraries are easily accessible to the Kafka client, regardless of the location from which commands are executed, the environment variable `CLASSPATH` needs to be set up.

 On the client EC2 machine: